Why did the South Korean Jeju Air flight crash? Experts question bird strike claims

 For the latest on the plane crash investigation - click here to visit our blog

-The incident resulted in the highest number of fatalities from a plane crash on South Korean soil in the country’s history.
-The country is otherwise known to have had a strong flight safety record over the last two decades.
+The incident resulted in the highest number of fatalities from a plane crash on South Korean soil in the country’s history, which has a strong flight safety record over the last two decades.

 “Why didn’t fire tenders lay foam on the runway?
 Why weren’t they in attendance when the plane touched down?
 And why did the aircraft touch down so far down the runway?
-And why was there a brick wall at the end of the runway?” said Airline News editor Geoffrey Thomas.
+And why was there a brick wall at the end of the runway?” said Geoffrey Thomas, editor of Airline News.

 South Korean officials said they were investigating the cause of the crash, including a possible bird strike, as it emerged that air traffic controllers had warned the pilots of the risk of a collision just three minutes before the plane crashed into the runway.
 A minute after the warning, the pilots issued a mayday.